jedfoster/Roughdraft/views/index.md

 ### Content

-Roughdraft currently only supports Markdown Gists, but will soon also support a limited number of other formats.
+Roughdraft supports Markdown-formatted Gists.
 Your Gist's *description* field will be used as the headline for your post.

 ## Mad Props